playframework/playframework/documentation/manual/working/javaGuide/main/pekko/JavaPekko.md

 <!--- Copyright (C) from 2022 The Play Framework Contributors <https://github.com/playframework>, 2011-2021 Lightbend Inc. <https://www.lightbend.com> -->

-# Integrating with Akka
+# Integrating with Pekko

-[Akka](https://akka.io/) uses the Actor Model to raise the abstraction level and provide a better platform to build correct concurrent and scalable applications.
+[Pekko](https://akka.io/) uses the Actor Model to raise the abstraction level and provide a better platform to build correct concurrent and scalable applications.
 For fault-tolerance it adopts the ‘Let it crash’ model, which has been used with great success in the telecoms industry to build applications that self-heal - systems that never stop.
 Actors also provide the abstraction for transparent distribution and the basis for truly scalable and fault-tolerant applications.

 ## The application actor system

-Akka can work with several containers called actor systems.
+Pekko can work with several containers called actor systems.
 An actor system manages the resources it is configured to use in order to run the actors which it contains.

 A Play application defines a special actor system to be used by the application.
 This actor system follows the application life-cycle and restarts automatically when the application restarts.

 ### Writing actors

-To start using Akka, you need to write an actor.
+To start using Pekko, you need to write an actor.
 Below is a simple actor that simply says hello to whoever asks it to.

 @[actor](code/javaguide/akka/HelloActor.java)

 Notice here that the `HelloActor` defines a static method called `getProps`, this method returns a `Props` object that describes how to create the actor.
-This is a good Akka convention, to separate the instantiation logic from the code that creates the actor.
+This is a good Pekko convention, to separate the instantiation logic from the code that creates the actor.

 Another best practice shown here is that the messages that `HelloActor` sends and receives are defined as static inner classes of another class called `HelloActorProtocol`: